Potensic Elfin vs Eachine E58 Pro: two top inexpensive drones battle it out

-Drone specialists, Potensic, launched the Elfin in 2020.
-It shares a similar appearance and costs almost as much as our current best cheap drone, the Ryze Tello.
+Drone specialist Potensic, launched the Elfin in 2020.
+As you'll see in our dedicated Potensic Elfin drone review, it shares a similar appearance and costs almost as much as our current best cheap drone, the Ryze Tello.
 Also launched in the same year was the Eachine E58 Pro – an upgraded version of the original Eachine E58.
 But while the Eachine model is classed in the same toy drone category as the Tello, it costs around £25 less and closely resembles a mini version of the much more capable DJI Mavic Pro.

 So how do these two toy drones fair against each other?
 Yes, the Elfin costs a few quid more, but is it worth the extra spend or does the Eachine E58 Pro represent better value for money?
 (Or if you're in the market to spend a bit more on a more serious model, head over to our round-up of the best drones around.)